plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 Note also that we're still starting the MCMC off with the true tree topology and node times (see the line `timetree.setValue(T)`).
 This is cheating, of course, but the result would be the same if you started with a maximum likelihood estimate obtained under a strict clock.

-Add the following to the very end of the _divtime.Rev_ file (but **before** `quit()`).
-This will read all the sampled trees (each will be different this time because we added moves to modify tree topology and node times) and create a consensus tree showing 95% credible intervals around each divergence time:
+:large_blue_diamond: Add the following to the very end of the _divtime.Rev_ file (but **before** `quit()`):

     # Summarize divergence times

     tt = readTreeTrace("output/divtime.trees", "clock")
     tt.summarize()
     mapTree(tt, "output/divtimeMAP.tre")

+This reads all the sampled trees (each will be different this time because we added moves to modify tree topology and node times) and creates a consensus tree showing 95% credible intervals around each divergence time.

-**Important:** Be sure to change all your output files to have the prefix **divtime** rather than **relaxed** so that you don't overwrite the previous results.
+:large_blue_diamond: Be sure to change all your output files to have the prefix **divtime** rather than **relaxed** so that you don't overwrite the previous results.

 Because this run takes more than half an hour, I have already run it for you.

-The output files can be copied to your directory using this command:
+:large_blue_diamond:The output files can be copied to your directory using this command:

     cp -r /scratch/pol02003/pol02003/divtime-output .

-## Review results of the divergence time analysis
+### Review results of the divergence time analysis

-Open the _divtime.log_ file in Tracer.

-Also open the _divtimeMAP.tre_ file in FigTree, check the "Node Bars" checkbox, then specify "age_95%_HPD" for Display after expanding the "Node Bars" section.
-You may also wish to use **File > New...** from the FigTree main menu to open up a new window, then paste the tree description from _tree.txt_ into the new window for comparison.
+:large_blue_diamond: Open the _divtimeMAP.tre_ file in FigTree, check the "Node Bars" checkbox, then specify "age_95%_HPD" for Display after expanding the "Node Bars" section.

+:large_blue_diamond: Use **File > New...** from the FigTree main menu to open up a new window, then paste the tree description from _tree.txt_ into the new window for comparison.
 It also helps to expand the **Trees** section of FigTree and check the **Order nodes** checkbox so that both trees are _ladderized_ the same direction.

 > :thinking: We've added moves, but no parameters or priors for the node times.
 Why not?